 The windage dial is located on the right of the tube, and is of a similar quality.
 It also moves the reticle by ¼ MOA per click.

 The elevation dial has an adjustment range of 80 MOA.
 Combine that with the 20x maximum magnification, and you’re looking at an excellent long-range scope.
+This substantial adjustment range was a standout feature, offering more flexibility than many other scopes in its class, especially for extreme long-range precision shooting.
 The windage can be adjusted across a 50-MOA window.

 Eye Relief & Eye Box

 The SHV comes with 3.5 inches of eye relief, which allows for comfortable shooting.
+This eye relief was appreciated, especially when using the .300 Win Mag.
 I would have liked a bit larger of an eye box at high magnifications.
 At 20x, I was hugging my rifle a bit closer than I like to.
 But at lower magnifications and shorter ranges, there were no issues whatsoever.
+During a recent hunting session, this limited eye box at high magnifications required extra care to avoid ‘scope eye’ while still maintaining a clear view of the target.

 Durability

 The NIGHTFORCE SHV does a fantastic job of holding zero.
-When I did my drop test on this scope, the crosshairs didn’t budge.
+When I conducted a drop test on rough terrain, simulating real-world hunting conditions, the scope maintained its zero impressively.

 This makes it especially attractive as a hunting glass.
 You can get away with poor drop performance on a range scope.
 But this one is tough enough to weather a three-gun competition or getting banged against the side of a deer stand.
 I have absolutely zero concerns about its versatility.